 Knight Wall Hung Fire Tube boilers are typically shipped ready to fire on natural gas.
 Check boiler rating plate to determine which fuel the boiler is set for.
-If set to natural gas, it may be converted to LP by installing an LP venturi and any additional components provided in the LP conversion kit (see Section 2 - Gas Conversions).
+If set to natural gas, it may be converted to LP by installing an LP venturi and any additional components provided in the LP conversion kit (Models 55 - 285 only) or by installing a propane orifice (Model 399 only) (see Section 2 - Gas Conversions).
 In order to operate on LP gas, these components MUST BE installed.
 Failure to comply could result in severe personal injury, death, or substantial property damage.